shengyou/installer/README.md

-# installer
+# Installer

-Installer for working machine
+This repository contains software installers for 3 major platforms to automatically provision my working machines.